 With 10 months operating experience, FedEx says a reduced wake turbulence separation (Recat) criteria developed with the FAA is paying large dividends at its Memphis International Airport hub.
 The new procedures have reduced average taxi time 27% and increased capacity 19%, FedEx Senior Vice President of Flight Operations Paul Cassell said during Aviation Week’s NextGen Ahead conference in Washington.
 Whereas the previous two-runway arrival rate was 56 aircraft per hour, Cassell ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FedEx's Hub Reaps Recat Benefit".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FedEx's Hub Reaps Recat Benefit".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.